tjvantoll/articles/hackster/kid-tracker/article.md

 ![](setup-loose.jpg)

 As it turns out, bouncing loose electrical components are a problem waiting to happen.
-Not only can this setup to electricial shorts, but a lose battery is actually dangerous, as [a punctured lipo battery is basically a small bomb](https://www.youtube.com/watch?v=wUFxlf4fXjo).
+Not only can this setup easily create electrical shorts, but a loose battery is actually dangerous, as [a punctured lipo battery is basically a small bomb](https://www.youtube.com/watch?v=wUFxlf4fXjo).
 Fun!

 Luckily things didn’t go _that_ wrong, but about 13 minutes into my kids’ first bike ride I stopped getting `_track.qo` events, and noticed this concerning “brown-out & hard reset” health event come through.